markjaquith/login-logo/readme.txt

 == Changelog ==
 = 0.5 =
 * Support for WordPress 3.3
+* Fix a bug in CSS resizing of oversized images

 = 0.4 =
 * Use HTTPS if `is_ssl()` on the login page.